glouppe/info8006-introduction-to-ai/lecture7.md

 ---

-class: black-slide
+class: middle
-background-image: url(./figures/lec7/waldo-football.jpg)
-background-size: cover

-# Neural networks for images
+## MLPs on images?

+The MLP architecture is appropriate for tabular data, but not for images.
+- Each pixel of an image is a feature, leading to a high-dimensional input vector.
+- Each hidden unit is connected to all input units, leading to a high-dimensional weight matrix.

 ---

 class: middle

-The MLP architecture is appropriate for tabular data, but not for images.
 We want to design a neural architecture such that:
 - in the earliest layers, the network responds similarly to similar patches of the image, regardless of their location;
 - the earliest layers focus on local regions of the image, without regard for the contents of the image in distant regions;